ferenckata/OBiWoW-2025/08-Monday/workflow-management-and-sharing-with-nextflow-and-nf-core/practical_session_1.md

 fastqc can take several files at a time, so it just runs the paired files together instead

-Now, finish the workflow to run both the trimmed and untrimmed QC
+Now, finish the workflow to run both the trimmed and untrimmed QC.
+Next step, is to align the trimmed files